mocobeta/janome/docs_en/index.rst

 With large user dictionary, it can take much time to convert CSV file to the binary data structure.
 You can compile the user dictionary in advance and use that at runtime.

-Fow now, there is no tools for compiling user dictionary.
+For now, there is no tools for compiling user dictionary.
 Use APIs as below.

 How to compile user dictionary (MeCab IPADIC format): ::